JDM95aus/OpenSource-TerraCore/Free-to-use_designs/Hot_Climate_Cultivation.md

 · Refresh mulch as it decomposes

 This system creates a stable microclimate that protects plants from both extreme heat and cold while maintaining consistent growing conditions year-round.
 The key is maintaining the permanent shade structure while making minimal adjustments to the additional layers as seasons change.

+This document is part of the OpenSourceTerraCore Project under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.